jara001/f1tenth-rules/rules_v3.md

     - A (1) Point is given for completing at least one heat.
     - A (1) Point is given for every team that has worse scoring.
+    - _Note: Effectively, it is the same as before, with 10 teams, the first gets 10 points._

 - The final score for the Time Trial is the sum of the points from all categories.

     - Note that the best achieved results may be from different time slots.
     - This allows teams to push their algorithms to the limits in each of the categories.

+- Should a tie occur in the final ranking, the team with more consecutive uninterrupted laps is ranked higher.
+    - Additional tie is resolved by fastest lap time.
-- Should a tie occur in the final ranking, the team with more laps is ranked higher.
-Additional tie is, with respect to the seeding, resolved by a random method (e.g., coin flip).
+    - In case the teams tie with both criteria, the tie is, with respect to the seeding, resolved by a random method (e.g., coin flip).

 ## Head-to-Head Race